kbsali/php-redmine-api/docs/usage.md

 ### Instantiate a Redmine Client

-You can choose between the navite curl client without other PHP dependencies or the PSR-18 compatible client.
+You can choose between the navite curl client or the PSR-18 compatible client.

 #### Native curl Client `Redmine\Client`

-Every Client requires a URL to your Redmine instance and either an Apikey...
+Every Client requires a URL to your Redmine instance and either a valid Apikey...

 ```diff
 <?php